Product design

 The product design process is a set of strategic and tactical activities, from idea generation to commercialization, used to create a product design.
 In a systematic approach, product designers conceptualize and evaluate ideas, turning them into tangible inventions and products.
 The product designer's role is to combine art, science, and technology to create new products that people can use.
-Their evolving role has been facilitated by digital tools that now allow designers to do things that include communicate, visualize, analyze, 3D modeling and actually produce tangible ideas in a way that would have taken greater human resources in the past.
+Their evolving role has been facilitated by digital tools that now allow designers to do things that include communicate, visualize, analyze, 3D modeling, and actually produce tangible ideas in a way that would have taken greater human resources in the past.

 Product design is sometimes confused with (and certainly overlaps with) industrial design, and has recently become a broad term inclusive of service, software, and physical product design.
 Industrial design is concerned with bringing artistic form and usability, usually associated with craft design and ergonomics, together in order to mass-produce goods.
 Other aspects of product design and industrial design include engineering design, particularly when matters of functionality or utility (e.g. problem-solving) are at issue, though such boundaries are not always clear.

 Product design process

 There are various product design processes and many focus on different aspects.
 One example formulation/model of the process is described by Don Koberg and Jim Bagnel in "The Seven Universal Stages of Creative Problem-Solving."
 The process is usually completed by a group of people with different skills and training—e.g. industrial designers, field experts (prospective users), engineers (for engineering design aspects), depending upon the nature and type of the product involved.
 The process often involves figuring out what is required, brainstorming possible ideas, creating mock prototypes and then generating the product.
 However, that is not the end.
 Product designers would still need to execute the idea, making it into an actual product and evaluating its success (seeing if any improvements are necessary).

 The product design process has experienced huge leaps in evolution over the last few years with the rise and adoption of 3D printing.
-New consumer-friendly 3D printers can produce dimensional objects and print upwards with a plastic-like substance opposed to traditional printers that spread ink across a page.
+New consumer-friendly 3D printers can produce dimensional objects and print upwards with a plastic-like substance, as opposed to traditional printers that spread ink across a page.

-The product design process, as expressed by Koberg and Bagnell, typically involves three main aspects:
+The product design process, as expressed by Koberg and Bagnell, typically involves three main aspects: analysis, concept, and synthesis.